-Herbs easy to grow in pots indoors include: anise, basil, bergamot, borage, caraway, chamomile, chervil, chives, coriander, dill, lemon balm, lemon grass, marigold, marjoram, nasturtium, parsley, peppermint, rosemary, sage, summer savory, and thyme.
+Herbs easy to grow in pots indoors include anise, basil, bergamot, borage, calendula, caraway, chamomile, chervil, chives, coriander, dill, lemon balm, lemongrass, pot marigold, marjoram, nasturtium, parsley, peppermint, rosemary, sage, summer savory, and thyme.

-• Annual herbs can be started fresh from seed in fall.
-Sow seed in 3- to 4-inch pots so they will have room to grow through the winter.
-Annual herbs include: anise, basil, borage, chamomile, chervil, coriander, dill, fennel, pot marigold, sweet marjoram, and summer savory.
+• Annual herbs can be started fresh from seed in the fall.
+Sow seeds in 3- to 4-inch (7.6-10cm) pots so they will have room to grow through the winter.
+Annual herbs include anise, basil, borage, chamomile, chervil, coriander, dill, fennel, pot marigold, sweet marjoram, and summer savory.

 • Perennial or annual herbs growing in garden soil in the summer can be potted up for winter indoors.
 Leave the plants in their new pots outdoors in a shady spot for 1 week before bringing them indoors; this will allow them to adjust to the change in light.
 Be sure to pot up herbs into containers large enough to accommodate their root system.

-• Herbs growing in containers year round can simply be moved indoors when winter comes.
-Again be sure to help them adjust to the change in light by setting them in the shade for a week before bring them indoors.
+• Herbs growing in containers year-round can simply be moved indoors when winter comes.
+Again be sure to help them adjust to the change in light by setting them in the shade for a week before bringing them indoors.

-• Light: Herbs need plenty of light each day.
+Herbs need plenty of light each day.
 A sunny window is best.
-Herbs also can be set under fluorescent lights; set the plants 6 to 8 inches away from the lights.
+Herbs also can be set under fluorescent lights; set the plants 6 to 8 inches (15-20cm) away from the lights.

 Mints, oregano, and tarragon are hardy perennial herbs that can survive outdoors in winter—even under snow.
-(But it you want to use them fresh through the winter, divide and pot them up to bring inside.)
-Bay, rosemary, lavender, pineapple sage, and lemon verbena are tender perennials that will take some frost but their roots will be killed off outdoors if the temperature dips below 15°F.
+(But if you want to use them fresh through the winter, divide and pot them up to bring inside.)
+Bay, rosemary, lavender, pineapple sage, and lemon verbena are tender perennials that will take some frost but their roots will be killed off outdoors if the temperature dips below 15°F (-9.4°C).